shuLhan/beku/README.md

 * govendor [2], cannot handle transitive dependencies (error when building Consul)

 * gdm [3].  gdm is not vendor tool, its use GOPATH the same as beku.
 Using gdm will result in inconsistent build if two or more package depends on the same dependency.
-For example, package A and B depends on X, package A depends on X v0.4.0, while package B depends on X v0.5.0, while our repository is depends on version of X v0.6.0.
-Running `gdm` on A and then on B, will change the X to v0.5.0.
+For example, package A and B depends on X, package A depends on X v0.4.0 and package B depends on X v0.5.0, while our repository is depends on X v0.6.0.
+Running beku with the following order: our repo, `gdm` on A, and then `gdm` on B, will result in package X will be set to v0.5.0, not v0.6.0.

 ### Options